Writing for history

 Plan your writing

 The longer the task, the more effort you should put into structuring and planning.
-Before drafting an essay, an extended response or even just a long paragraph, construct some kind of brief plan.
-It need not be complex – a list, some dot-points or a simple concept map.
-This plan should provide a framework for the ideas, arguments and information you will present.
+Before drafting a long paragraph, extended response or essay, construct some kind of brief plan.
+It need not be complex: a list, some dot-points or a concept map is sufficient.
+This plan should provide a framework for the ideas, arguments and information you intend to present.

 Think before writing, think while writing